pmbmc/ifdocs/docs/quickstart.md

 ### Building your ADF job in Control-M Automation API

-Control-M automation api allows for the creation of jobs in a JSON format Once you have deployed the ADF plugin you have immediate support for the creation of ADF pipeline jobs in JSON format.
+Control-M automation api allows for the creation of jobs in a JSON format.
+Once you have deployed the ADF plugin you have immediate support for the creation of ADF pipeline jobs in JSON format.